Learning to Transform for Generalizable Instance-wise Invariance: Introduction

 For some transformations (e.g., translation), the invariance can be hard-coded into the architecture.
 This insight has led to important approaches like Convolutional Neural Networks \cite{lecun1999object, fukushima1988neocognitron}.
 However, this approach imposes severe architecture restrictions and thus has limited applicability.

 \figGraph{ht!}

 An alternative approach to robustness is data augmentation \cite{grounding_inductive_biases}.
 Input data is transformed through a predefined set of transformations, and the neural network learns to perform the task reliably despite these transformations.
 Its success and wide applicability have made it ubiquitous in deep learning.
-However, data augmentation is unreliable since the learned invariance breaks under distribution shifts and fails to transfer from head classes to tail classes in imbalanced classification settings~\cite{git}.
+However, data augmentation is unreliable.
+The learned invariance breaks under distribution shifts and doesn't transfer from head classes to tail classes in imbalanced classification~\cite{git}.

 Both these approaches \emph{prescribe} the invariances while assuming a known set of transformations.
 However, the correct set of invariances is often unknown \textit{a priori}, and a mismatch can be harmful \cite{augerino, insta_aug, grounding_inductive_biases}.
 For instance, in fine-grained visual recognition, rotation invariance can help with flower categories but hurt animal recognition \cite{xiao2021what}.